 Pixar's characters are often planned years in advance.
 Nemo first appeared as a stuffed toy on a couch in Boo's room in Monsters, Inc. (2001).
 This movie introduces the main characters of post-2003 Pixar films.
 A boy in the dentist's office is reading a "Mr. Incredible" comic book, anticipating The Incredibles (2004).
 Luigi the car is driving by the dentist's office, anticipating Cars (2006).

 Andrew Stanton pitched his idea and story to Pixar head John Lasseter in an hour-long session, using elaborate visual aids and character voices.
-At the end of it, the exhausted Stanton asked Lasseter what he thought, to which Lasseter replied, "You had me at 'fish'."
+At the end of it, an exhausted Stanton asked Lasseter what he thought, to which Lasseter replied, "You had me at 'fish.'"

 Director Andrew Stanton did the voice of Crush the sea turtle.
 Stanton never intended to do the voice of Crush, only providing the voice for the film's rough cut, but when it proved popular in test screenings, he decided to do it for the final film.
 Stanton recorded all of Crush's dialogue lying on his couch in his office.

-Squirt the sea turtle is voiced by Nicholas Bird, the young son of Pixar director Brad Bird.
-Director Andrew Stanton was inspired to cast Nicholas when Brad Bird was showing home movies around the Pixar offices.
+Crush's son Squirt is voiced by Nicholas Bird, the young son fellow Pixar director Brad Bird.
+Director Andrew Stanton was inspired to cast Nicholas when Brad was showing home movies around the Pixar offices.

 Albert Brooks was always Andrew Stanton's first choice to voice the part of Marlin.
 Although Brooks had done several episodes of The Simpsons (1989), he found voice work for a feature length cartoon to be substantially different in that he had to do it in isolation, and not alongside any other actors.
 He didn't particularly enjoy the experience.